PatrickHuembeli/QML-Course-UPC-2019/README.md

 ## Homework Restricted Boltzmann Machines (Patrick Huembeli)

-Since we want to use very basic functions to load the data, I downloaded the MNIST dataset from http://yann.lecun.com/exdb/mnist/ and put it in the 'RBM/data' folder.
-Use the 'Load_MNIST.py' file from the 'RBM' folder to load the files and explore the data set.
-I put some basic functions to open and show the images.

 Homework will be the following:
 - The 'RBM' folder contains a fully working restricted Boltzmann machine and a dummy dataset that only contains strings of [1,0,1,0,...] and [0,1,0,1,...] which can be used as a training set for first tests.
 - Make this file work on your computer and try to understand the code.